 October 17, 2018, the Board of Trustees of the Technical University of Munich (TUM) has elected Prof. Thomas Hofmann (50) as the new President of TUM.
 On October 1, 2019, Hofmann will take over from Prof. Wolfgang A. Herrmann, whose far-reaching reforms in his 23-year tenure saw TUM rise to international top level.

 On 01 November 2019, Prof. Dr. Veronika Somoza took up her new post as Director of the Leibniz-Institute for Food Systems Biology at the Technical University of Munich (Leibniz-LSB@TUM).
 She succeeds Prof. Dr. Thomas Hofmann, who left the Leibniz Institute to devote himself entirely to his duties as the new President of the Technical University of Munich (TUM).

-The position of the Director is linked to a professorship for Nutritional Systems Biology at the Department of Nutritional and Food Sciences of the Weihenstephan Science Center of the TUM.
+The position of the Director is linked to a professorship for Nutritional Systems Biology at the Department of Nutritional and Food Sciences of the TUM School of Life Sciences at the modern Weihenstephan Campus.